 Jack Frost has ambitious plans and sets out to sabotage Santa’s efforts to get presents ready in time for Christmas.
 He discovers that there is an escape clause to being Santa and tricks the overstressed Santa into invoking it.
 Jack Frost assumes the role of Santa and turns the North Pole into a ghastly theme park.
 Meanwhile the real Santa, who has returned to a miserable life as Scott Calvin, has to devise a way of putting things back the way they were.

-- Jack Frost causes an explosion that sets machinery on fire.
+- Jack Frost causes an explosion which sets machinery on fire

-- Jack Frost breathes on Laura, Santa’s ex-wife (Wendy Crewson), and her husband Neil (Judge Reinhold), turning them into ice.
+- Jack Frost breathes on Laura, Santa’s ex-wife (Wendy Crewson) and husband Neil (Judge Reinhold) and turns them to ice

-- In a fight scene, Jack hits Santa with a shovel.
+- Jack Frost and Santa fight.
+Frost hits Santa with a shovel

 - Santa hits Jack (who is now Santa) and a policeman with a giant candy cane.